The Resort Group’s business model is able to generate income from three revenue streams:

 - Commercial activities e.g. beach club, boutiques, food and drink sales and non-lodging activities.

 The Resort Group PLC has a diversified range of institutional funding sources including listed products.
-All investments into The Resort Group PLC are made through fully regulated routes via third party introducers and Independent Financial Advisers (IFAs) regulated by the Financial Conduct Authority (FCA), typically using model investment portfolios from FCA regulated Discretionary Fund Managers (DFMs).
+Investments of this type into TRG, are made through fully regulated routes via third party introducers and Independent Financial Advisers (IFAs) regulated by the Financial Conduct Authority (FCA), typically using model investment portfolios from FCA regulated Discretionary Fund Managers (DFMs).

 In December 2016, ARC Ratings S.A. assigned The Resort Group PLC a ‘BBB-’ corporate issuer medium and long-term rating with a Stable outlook, based on the strength of its business model, partnerships with international hotel brands and low leverage.